 Brand Work & Advertising

-I am a strategic, entrepreneurial, thoughtful creative director with over 10 years of experience developing campaigns for national and international brands.
-Below are summaries/case studies of five of the many successful multi-platform brand campaigns I’ve created.
+I am a strategic, entrepreneurial, thoughtful executive creative director with over 15 years of experience developing campaigns for national and international brands.
+I have overseen the whole process, from initiating the creative process, to attaching talent, to presenting concepts to clients, to producing shoots and managing edits.
+Below are summaries/case studies of seven of the many successful multi-platform brand campaigns (social, digital, linear)I’ve overseen and created.
+In most cases, I also sold the concept to the client.

 While Creative Director/GM at the ST Content Studio I came up with this campaign idea—Extremely Pacific Northwest with Rick Steves—for tourism clients in Whatcom County.
 It was right after the height of the lockdown and Rick Steves (a Seattle area local) was not able to go to Europe.
 So I signed him up in 2021 to make this OTT/social series with the ST Content Studio in this north-westernmost corner of his home state he’d never actually visited.
+The series ran on OTT and social in the PNW and placed in eight markets across the west that have nonstop service to Bellingham airport.
+Then there were the articles and news stories that picked up the series from the local NBC Station in Seattle to massive national travel brands like Travel+Leisure and Condé Nast Traveler.
+And yes, Rick is the nicest guy you’ll ever meet.

-Marriott Bonvoy Traveler “CURATED”
+Marriott Bonvoy “CURATED”

-I left Condé Nast to start my own production company in Brooklyn, Makemake Films, and one of my first clients was Marriott.
+I left Condé Nast to start my own production company in Brooklyn, Makemake Media, and one of my first clients was Marriott.
 They contracted me and my staff to make first one, then four separate “Curated” videos to be used as part of the new Bonvoy channels in all the rooms of their higher end hotels like the Ritz Carlton New Orleans.
 Of the four videos highlighting notable locals we made for that series, the New Orleans one featuring Branden Lewis from Preservation Hall and pop artist extraordinaire Ashley Longshore is my favorite.
 We also made social cut downs for their social channels.

-Success metrics: Marriott’s team was so delighted with the first one we shot in Miami, they came back to ask us to do three more.
+“Marriott’s internal PR team was so delighted with the first set of videos we shot in Miami, they came back to ask us to do three more in New Orleans, Santa Barbara and LA.”

 While working at Condé Nast as the Executive Director of Creative Strategy for the Lifestyle Group, I worked on several series for big name automotive brands like Range Rover and Audi but nothing prepared me for the way the Jeep folks go deep on an idea they like.
 When we proposed that we do a series with Jeep and Condé Nast Traveler, we were thinking small, maybe something easy and low lift for them like a print integration or a branded article.
 I quickly got the sense they had money to spend and wanted something big for the end of the year.
 I threw out there that we could secure Strawberry Hill resort in Jamaica and would be happy to bring in Shaggy if we could get a Jeep.
 This got greenlit in a matter of hours and the result was a video, a branded article and sooo many social shares.
 And Sting.